The Best Decision I Ever Made

 As the line of people kept moving, I began to get nervous.
 With each person leaving the line after their prayer, my heart began to race faster and faster.
 I did the one thing I believed I could do, I prayed.
 I know, a 15-year-old girl who is questioning God actually prays to God.
 The irony is rich.
 I tell you.
 I prayed and asked God, “God, I really don’t know if you’re real and I really don’t get this whole Christian, Jesus thing going on here.
 Can you just please show me something?
 Please?”

-I couldn’t continue to pleading with God to show me something because it was now my turn.
-The pastor had a calm expression across his face.
+I couldn’t continue to plead with God to show me something because it was now my turn.
+When I got to the front, I noticed how the pastor had a calm expression across his face.
 It was as if he was smiling, but you could only see it for a second.
 He looked at me as if he knew what was going on in my mind.
 He dipped the tips of his index finger in oil and placed his hand on my forehead.
 I had seen this before.
 I wasn’t oblivious to the fact that there were leaders who lay hands on people the and then the person fall wasn’t something new to me.
 I didn’t really believe in this form of prayer because it always seemed a little too charismatic for me.
 But this was different.

 He didn’t push me so that I would fall.
 No. He laid his hand on me as a father would to their newborn child, gently.
 But somehow…I found that as I closed my eyes a gust of wind, almost like after a storm on a beach, ran through me.